zhangzheheng12345/flowscript/README.md

 # ![FlowScript!](icon/flowscript.png)

 A embeded script language interpreter written by Go.
+The language is functional.

 ## Usage